 When two people come together to share their lives, be it for the interim or the long-haul, it is only through honest and open communication that they can succeed in building a bond that allows them to stick together through the thick and thin.
 Even so, a lack of communication in relationships remains a persistent and common issue.

+We asked psychologist Kavita Panyam for her take on communication problems between couples.
 While communication problems in relationships may be common, they don’t have to be permanent.
 You can resolve them and start talking about things that matter by identifying the cause of the problem and then working toward a solution.
+Read on for expert insights.

 5 Common Communication Problems In Relationships